GioCities

 With Update 36, we got a bare minimum of transparency on events that happened a decade ago.
 According to What Pumpkin, the source here is disgruntled (obviously) but more importantly wasn’t privy to events after early 2014.
 This means that some of these claims are most likely speculation, although others still seem extremely plausible, and others have been confirmed outright.
 It’s not disproven, but we’ve chiselled out a few bits that turned out not to be right, and I see that as progress to be celebrated.

-I stand by my previous conclusions, I think, but this behaviour is so much worse than what was reported before.
+I stand by my previous conclusions, I think, but this now-confirmed behaviour with Act 7 is so much worse than what was reported before.
 It’s not just negligent or incompetent or even passively insensitive, but actively harmful.

 Not to say eccentricity is any sort of excuse, either.
 The sheer amount of human damage done by Hiveswap is astounding and inexcusable.
 Treating other people as disposable in your pursuit of your vision (driving people out of the industry, tossing out their work because you decided you asked for the wrong thing, firing them the day after they quit their jobs to work for you) is a wretched thing to do for any reason.